zixuansunnydeng/FS_career_SWE_Starter-1/Lecture13/lecture13.md

   - `49151 - 64999`:
 - `TCP vs. UDP`:
   - Both are network protocols
     - What does `protocol` mean?
-Meaning in order to establish connections the request must follow the rules specified
+Some specified rules must be satisfied
-    - TCP is more reliable because of **handshake** property
+    - `TCP` is more reliable because of **handshake** property
 <img src="./tcp.png" height=200 width=600>
-      - `handshake`: the recipient must ackowledge in order to proceed
+      - `handshake`: client and server must acknowledge each other before being established
       - No miss packets, but rely on good resources to reduce lag
+      - `TCP/IP`: use TCP and IP protocols to establish `Internet Protocol Suite`, `http` is built on top of `TCP/IP`
-    - UDP is simpler and faster, because doesn't need handshake
+    - `UDP` is simpler and faster, because doesn't need handshake
 <img src="./udp.png" height=200 width=600>
       - more unreliable, can miss packets
   - Examples:
-    - Sending email: TCP
+    - Sending email: `TCP`
-    - Video Streaming: UDP
+    - Video Streaming: `UDP`

 ## Nginx
 - `Proxy server`: acts as intermediary between client and server